Fighting with your partner during the pandemic? You may find these tips helpful

 • Recognize that there is no right or wrong perspective.

-“The goal is understanding your partner’s perspective, not proving that you are more right than the other person,” Birkel said.

-Birkel said he has been offering virtual therapy sessions for a few years now and is able to accept new clients for couples in need.
+“The goal is understanding your partner’s perspective, not proving that you are more right than the other person,” said Birkel, who has been offering virtual therapy sessions for a few years now.

 According to an official at the communications office for the NH Judicial Branch, between March 1 and May 15, there were 826 new divorce/parenting cases filed.